 For more info on whether your child qualifies for services, see this description of the 14 qualifying categories.

 Once you have reviewed the evaluation results, if you disagree with the outcome of the evaluation, you may choose to take your child for an independent (private) evaluation.
 You can request that the school district pay for it.
 Sometimes they do (but not always).

 If the testing shows that your child fits the criteria for receiving services, the professional team will meet with you to develop an Individualized Education Program or IEP.
 This plan will provide the details of the services your child will receive, including “related services” (speech, OT, PT, etc.) and supplementary aids and services (such as specific supports or changes to the curriculum to meet your child’s individual needs).
 The IEP will specify details about the services provided.
 It should include where and when your child will receive services, with whom (such as a therapist, teacher, specialist) and how often (eg. daily, weekly).
 Most importantly, the IEP’s goals should be clearly defined and measurable.
 In a later blog post, I will give you a lot more information about IEPs.

 For a helpful snapshot of this process, read 10 Steps in the Special Education Process.
 This sheet will help you keep track of where you are in the process.

 If your child is struggling in a particular area, or if you just have that nagging feeling that something isn’t right, it is better to seek help earlier rather than later.
 By having an evaluation done, you will learn a great deal about your child.
 If he needs assistance, the sooner the help begins, the sooner he can improve.

-Note: This post is part of the new weekly series Delays and disabilities – how to get help for your child.
-It appears every Wednesday.
-We welcome your comments and input.
+Note: This post is part of the new weekly series Delays and Disabilities – How to get help for your child.